 Not Applicable

 Q4.
-Anticipating that the majority of implementations will be of the printer, that it is poor practice to test a management application with an untested agent (or vice versa) and that client implementations may not exercise all MIB objects, we are considering using a developed tool or standard MIB browser to show printer implementation compatibility.
-A suitable test record of the devices response would need to be provided to a restricted group of evaluators.
+A record of the devices response to requests would need to be provided to a restricted group of evaluators.
 What demonstration approach would be acceptable to you? (check all that apply)

 A written procedure using a browser application of your choice.